‘Pretty Little Liars’ Star Lucy Hale Shows Off Bikini Body In Hawaii

 “I was emotionally attached to this story and to everyone involved so I’m a little shell shocked right now,” Hale tweeted in a message to fans on May 8.
 “I feel fortunate that we got to tell a really beautiful story.”

-But while it’s not clear if Lucy and her boyfriend headed off on vacation before or after the cancellation news broke, the bikini photos showing her looking happy and healthy at the beach come after the star got candid last year about her battle anorexia.
+But while it’s not clear if Lucy and her boyfriend headed off on vacation before or after the cancellation news broke, the bikini photos showing her looking happy and healthy at the beach after the star got candid last year about her battle anorexia.

 “No straight men are signing off on that anorexic look,” the troll told the star in response to a photo Hale shared of herself on social media, “…we want you to please eat a hamburger.”